Baltimore Homeowners Need to Beware of Loan Modification Scams

 Although there are a significant number of inappropriate practices and warning signs that can tip homeowners off to a scam.
 One of the most common red flags homeowners need to recognize is a request for upfront payment for mortgage relief services.
 The Federal Trade Commission’s Mortgage Assistance Relief Services Rule establishes certain prerequisites before a business offering loan modifications or foreclosure rescue services can collect a fee.
 Loan modification services must provide a written offer from the lender or mortgage servicer that the consumer decides to accept before any fee is paid.
 The party receiving a loan modification also must be provided with a written summary of significant changes to the loan terms.

 Despite this rule, many unethical scammers are still able to extract a fee in advance because homeowners are deceived by misleading radio and television advertising.
-Our Baltimore loan modification lawyers have provided some tips to help homeowners looking for legitimate foreclosure solutions avoid scams:
+Our Baltimore loan modification lawyers have provided some tips to help homeowners and users of physician loans looking for legitimate foreclosure solutions avoid scams:

 - Refuse to work with any service that requires you to pay an advance fee to negotiating refinanced terms, modifications or a mortgage work out